serviewcare/EJDBKit/README.md

 Current Status
 =================

-Aug 10, 2013 - Version 0.1.1 released!
-This is a maintenance version to match 1.1.17 of ejdb (support for nested $and/$or).

-Aug 6, 2013 - Version 0.1.0 released!
+Aug 11.
+2013 - v0.2.0
+-  Changed overall structure so that collections now have a reference to db and queries have a reference to their collection.
+-  Queries can now be repeatedly executed.

 I will try to make future releases as painless as possible (minimal code changes on your end, if any) but I can't guarantee complete shelter from pain until at least version 1.0. :)